voussoir/else/SpinalTap/README.md

     2016 03 04
     - Created a FilePath class to cache os.stat data, which should reduce the number of unecessary filesystem calls.

+    2016 03 18
+    - Added `glob.escape` to `get_path_casing`.
+    - Added callbacks for some extra debug output.